Map of China's Grand Canal

 Extension to Beijing

 When Hangzhou was the capital of China during the Southern Song dynasty the southern section, south of the Yangzi had great importance.
 A new route via Hongze Lake was introduced.
 Later in the Yuan dynasty the canal was further extended to take the canal directly to the new capital at Beijing.
 The new route bypassed the sections taking the canal on the long detour to Luoyang, reducing the total travel time considerably.
+The route of the original canal to Luoyang is shown on the map.
 However the frequent floods of the Yellow River and frequent droughts made this section unreliable and fell out of use.
 Grain transport to Beijing moved to the sea by way of the port of Tianjin.

 Drawing by William Alexander, draughtsman of the Macartney Embassy to China in 1793.
 A canal lock which the Embassy passed on November 6, 1793, during the travel from Han-tcheou-fou to Tchu-san.
 The drop of water was six foot; the water ended within one foot of the upper edge of the beam over which the flat-bottomed river boat had to be pushed.
 The lock consisted of a double glacis of sloping masonry, with an inclination of about forty degrees from the horizon.
 The pushing machinery was represented by two capstans in this particular lock, in other locks, four or six could be used.
 Alexander noted that canals were used as a preferred means of transportation and communication in the mountainous areas of China.
 Image taken from The Costume of China, illustrated in forty-eight coloured engravings, published in London in 1805.
 Image by Internet Archive ➚ available under a Creative Commons License ➚